jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

   enabled: false
 ```

 ### Option 3.
-Use NodePort Service with Private Docker Registry:
+Use NodePort Service with Private Docker Registry

 Create file `values-full.yaml` with the following content, you can set the node port value or have Kubernetes allocate a random port: